 Yes, on one level they are a charming and fun way to celebrate and elevate the night before Christmas.
 But on another level they pile on the pressure that parents face at an already demanding time of year.

 We’d love to know what you think about Christmas Eve boxes.
-Join in the chat over on our Facebook page.
+Are they excessive or magical?